 Law Student Division, American Bar Association (LSD) is the national student division of the American Bar Association.
 The LSD offers many benefits to its members, including a free subscription to Student Lawyer magazine, a subscription to the ABA Journal at a reduced rate, student membership in ABA sections and, upon graduation, free membership in the ABA for one year.

-Multi-Cultural Legal Society is a joint student-faculty organization which seeks to foster the unity, academic development, social and political consciousness and vitality of minority students at the College.
+Multi-Cultural Legal Society and Black Law Students Association is a joint student-faculty organization which seeks to foster the unity, academic development, social and political consciousness and vitality of minority students at the College.
 It is dedicated to increasing the representation of minorities in the legal profession.
 The Society strives to interest undergraduate and high school minority students in law as a career and to aid them in the law school admissions process.
 It also strives to serve the social needs of minorities and other interested students, and sponsors speakers and programs to educate the law school community on minority-related legal issues.

 Nebraska Association of Trial Attorneys/ American Association for Justice (NATA/AAJ)